tonypoch/ctxerrpool/README.md

 The first and second arguments are the unique context and cancellation functions for the given work.

-The third argument indicates if the work should be sent asynchronously.
-If `true`, the `SendWork` method will not block when sending work to the worker group.
-This effectively creates a buffer of infinity work functions ready to be sent to worker goroutines.
-If set to `true`, an additional goroutine will be created to send the work to a worker in the group.
-If `false` the `SendWork` method will block if the group's buffer is full and no worker is ready for more work.
-(The buffer was created when the group was created.)

-The fourth argument is the work function created in a previous step.
+The third argument is the work function created in a previous step.

 ### Let the work finish
 ---